-Mr. Lipper joined Americans United in January 2011, and he litigates church/state cases at trial and on appeal.
+Greg joined Americans United in January 2011, and he litigates church/state cases at trial and on appeal.
 He is an experienced oral advocate, and was named a 2013 “Rising Star" by Super Lawyers.

-Mr. Lipper is a Barrister in the Edward Coke Appellate Inn of Court.
+Greg is a Barrister in the Edward Coke Appellate Inn of Court.
 He sits on the Board of Directors of Washington Council of Lawyers, and he recently received the organization's Above & Beyond Award for his work in developing its communications program.

 Greg received his J.D., magna cum laude, from Harvard Law School, where he was Notes Editor of the Harvard Law Review, an oralist on the winning team in the Ames Moot Court Competition, and a student attorney with the Criminal Justice Institute.
 After law school, Greg clerked for Judge R. Guy Cole, Jr., on the U.S. Court of Appeals for the Sixth Circuit.
 He received his B.A., with honors, from Northwestern University and was a National Intercollegiate Champion in Extemporaneous Speaking.